SheetalMaurya/MvvmCross-Wiki/Databinding.md

      - custom C# methods have to be used to get and set the variable values
      - custom Java listeners or Objective-C delegates have to be used to detect when the UI View state changes (e.g. when the user enters text or taps on a button).

+For more info on the details on implementing custom bindings, see **TODO - N+1 maybe?**

 ### DataBound properties

 Using the View and ViewModel properties described above, it's common for a ViewModel C# property to be used to  model the value of a View property.